Top 12 Ways to Lose Fat, (not Muscle!)

 calories during the period of exercise, condition your heart and blood

-vessels, and boosts your metabolism for several hours afterwards.
+vessels, and boosts your metabolism for several hours afterwards (EPOC-effect).
 If doing

 both strength and cardio training in the same workout, do your strength